zapaishchykova/MRI-toolkit/Readme.md

 3. To activate the enviroment:
 `conda activate mri_toolkit`

-4. To run the notebook example.ipynb:
+4. To run the example, open notebook example.ipynb:
 `jupyter notebook`